selenide/selenide.github.io/_posts/2013-04-23-what-is-selenide.md

 Ajax is PITA (pain in the ass) for UI Testers.

-Nowdays most of applications use Ajax.
+Nowadays most of the applications use Ajax.
 When testing web application that uses Ajax, you need to invent code that waits for something.
 Wait until button gets green, wait until div gets required text, or wait until error message disappears.
 You can find tons of web pages suggesting tricks how to make Selenium wait something.